 Welcome to our official guide to Naas Racecourse.
-In this section we explore this great Irish jump and flat racing racecourse in detail, looking at its history, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!
+We explore this great Irish jump and flat track in detail, looking at its history, a guide to the track, hotel picks, fixtures, travel information, betting guides and even the weather!

 Found in the heart of County Kildare, Naas is one of the most reputable racecourses in Ireland.
-Hosting a combination of National Hunt and flat racedays throughout the year, Naas is a must-visit thanks to its state-of-the-art facilities.
+Hosting a combination of National Hunt and flat racedays throughout the year, it is a must-visit thanks to its state-of-the-art facilities and top class racing.

 Found around 18 miles from Dublin, Naas is a popular destination for all racing enthusiasts.
 The racecourse hosts a wide array of fixtures throughout the year, boasting both flat and National Hunt meets.

-Naas often acts as a pivotal warm-up for major events in the UK, with hopeful jockeys testing the mettle of their horses on this course.
+Naas often acts as a pivotal warm-up for major events in the Ireland and UK, with hopeful trainers & jockeys testing the mettle of their horses on this course before going on to bigger targets.

-The racetrack itself at Naas is left-handed.
-The track runs for around a mile and a half, with the home straight comprising four furlongs.
-Experts consider Naas to be made for galloping horses that can build up a head of steam.
-The track also has an uphill finish, so endurance is required to maintain a tight lead.
+The racetrack itself at is left-handed.
+The track runs for around a mile and a half, with the home straight comprising of a four furlong run in.
+Experts consider it to be made for galloping horses that can build up a head of steam.
+The track also has an uphill finish, so endurance is required.

 Today, Naas is considered a state and the art venue and one of the most popular tracks in Ireland.
 It is also highly in-demand as a venue available for private hire.